-Commissioned by Chicago’s Goodman Theatre and produced there in 1996, Black Star Line chronicles the rise of Marcus Garvey and the Back to Africa movement of the 1920’s.
+Commissioned and produced by the Goodman Theatre in Chicago, Black Star Line chronicles the rise and fall of Marcus Garvey and the Back to Africa movement of the 1920’s.

 Garvey, a Jamaican immigrant to the United States, founded the Universal Negro Improvement Association (UNIA).
 At a time when W.E.B.
-Du Bois and the National Association for the Advancement of Colored People (NAACP) were arguing that African Americans should claim their full rights as US citizens, Garvey was pushing for a separate black sovereign nation in the African state of Liberia.
+Du Bois and the National Association for the Advancement of Colored People (NAACP) were arguing that African Americans should claim their full rights as US citizens, Garvey was pushing for a separate black sovereign nation in Liberia.

 “One of the best plays about race that I have ever seen, emerging playwright Charles Smith’s bold and provocative historical drama is a major new American work.
 Unafraid to take risks in the minefield of race politics and history, Black Star Line is a balanced and measured portrayal of one of the most fascinating and ultimately tragic figures in twentieth century America.”